-College collaboration
+University collaboration

 With sustaining and improving our vibrant downtown in mind, the Town and Village actively collaborate with our anchor institution, SUNY New Paltz.
-A Town-Gown Committee meets monthly with representatives of the college, the school district, the local governments, the Chamber of Commerce, and emergency services.
+A Town-Gown Committee meets monthly with representatives of the university, the school district, the local governments, a representative from the business community, and emergency services.

-8. Public Support
+7. Public Support